 7. How do I get started using my EAP benefits?

 Most employee assistance providers make it as easy as possible to get started with your EAP benefits.
 At Mazzitti & Sullivan EAP, we can connect you with licensed, professional help – no matter the respective challenges you’re facing – in only a few online clicks.
-You can call 1-800-543-5080 to learn even more about our range of EAP benefits, or sign up online to get started putting the benefits to work today.
+You can sign up online to get started putting the benefits to work today.